PUNCH-Cyber/stoq/README.md

 The framework can be quickly and easily extended by utilizing an embedded plugin architecture.

+### Plugins

+stoQ plugins are available separately in the [plugin repository](https://github.com/PUNCH-Cyber/stoq-plugins-public)

 ## Installation and Usage

  - Additional documentation can be found at [docs](http://stoq.punchcyber.com/docs/).